TodePond/TodePondDotCom/sky/sharing-scrappy-fiddles-is-hard/readme.md

 Normalise sharing scrappy fiddles.
 Not because it is easy, but because it is hard.

-> didn't some president say that?
+> didn't some american say that?
 Ugh..

 <br>